What Is Cognitive Dissonance in Relationships? 5 Ways to Deal

-For instance, a conservative mother who is against homosexual relationships learns that her beloved son is gay.
-To maintain her internal consistency, she may purposely overlook the fact that her son is homosexual.
+For instance, a conservative mother against homosexual relationships learns that her beloved son is gay.
+To maintain her internal consistency, she may purposely overlook that her son is homosexual.

-In romantic relationships
+3. In romantic relationships

 One of the most common tie-ins where cognitive dissonance occurs is in a romantic relationship, especially one that is toxic or abusive – physically or emotionally.

 On the one hand, divorce, infidelity, and abuse may be the outcomes of attempts to solve cognitive dissonance.
 On the other hand, forgiveness, denial, or selective reality could be the alternative outcomes.

 For instance, Jack and Carrie have been in love for the past six months.
 They are enjoying their honeymoon phase, thinking that they know everything there is to know about each other.
 However, Jack unexpectedly hits Carrie during a fight.

 This results in cognitive dissonance in Carrie as her perception of her partner now clashes with his undesirable actions.
 She knows that she loves Jack, but not his actions.
 She can either end their relationship or rationalize Jack’s abusive behavior as a ‘one-time thing.’

 Although we can find similar examples and go on ad nauseam, the above illustrations are enough to get the gist of how it usually goes.